For most folks, overstaying a tourist visa in Mexico will never be an issue.

 As long as you don’t exceed your six months, or you’re not constantly border hopping and returning the same day (it could raise some eyebrows), you’re unlikely to run into any issues.

-Hope this helps anyone worried about what fate awaits after overstaying a Mexican tourist visa in 2019!
+Hope this helps anyone worried about what fate awaits after overstaying a Mexican tourist visa!
 And, as always, questions and comments below!

 Until next time,